openjusticeok/spi-2023/okc-session/README.md

 Our OKC traffic stop data has nearly 1,000,000 rows -- that's great!
 But if we try to open a dataset that large in a program like Google Sheets, Microsoft Excel, or LibreOffice Calc, our computers are probably going to throw a fit.
 So we're going to turn to [The R statistical programming language](https://www.r-project.org/about.html).

-If Excel is a Toyota Camry, R is a custom-built Formula 1 car -- both can get you where you need to go, but R lets us do more, do it faster, and do it with much larger datasets.
-It's popular with academics and researchers in particular, and it's what Open Justice Oklahoma uses for most of our work.
-And best of all, it's entirely free and open source!
+R is a "statistics programming language."
+It may look intimidating, what with the code and `the_weirdly() formatted$text`, and you may think that you  need to be a statistics math wizard or a matrix computer hacker to use it.
+Fortunately, you're dead wrong!
+Thanks to its popularity -- with researchers, academics, data analysts in fields like biomedicine / finance -- there are tons of accessiblity-oriented tools, resources, and guides out there to make it easy to learn as your first foray into coding.
+It's also what Open Justice Oklahoma uses for most of our work.
+And best of all, it's entirely **free** and open source!

 We'll start by getting R all set up on our computers, then we'll open up our dataset and get analyzing.

 ### Installing R and RStudio